Even a Monkey Knows …

 Some companies are offering employees lower salaries if they choose to work from home, than if they come into the office.
 I’ve seen this differential justified in terms of being in exchange for lower costs.
-I’ve also seen working from home described as a ‘perk’ – in other words, something of value that can be traded for.
+I’ve also seen working from home described as a ‘perk’.
+In other words, something of value that you can trade for.
 The employees are getting in on it, too.
 I’ve heard more than a few people musing about how much of a pay cut they’d be willing to take, to work from home.

 To me, that’s interesting.
 All along, I’ve believed that an employer paid an employee for the work they did, and for the results that work produced for the company.
 I didn’t realize that companies were paying employees for commuting to an office.
 I mean, if that were true, surely the time spent commuting would have been factored into compensation packages.
 Right?

 It gets even more complicated when large companies hire people to work remotely from a very wide selection of locations, with wildly different costs of living.
 Arguably, working from home in midtown Manhattan is costlier than working from home in Pocatello, Idaho.

 The question is, does that matter?
 Some people think it should.
 James Gorman, chairman and CEO of Morgan Stanley, sent an internal memo to his staff which read, in part: “If you want to get paid New York rates, you work in New York.
 None of this ‘I’m in Colorado … and getting paid like I’m sitting in New York City.’”

 It’s not just the Wall Street crowd, either.
 In a video directed to Meta employees, Mark Zuckerberg told them, “We’ll adjust salary to location.”
 If that weren’t inspiring enough (oops, there’s the sarcasm again), he went on to add, “There’ll be severe ramifications for people who are not honest about this.”